vzakharchenko/Forge-Secure-Notes-for-Jira/README.md

 The application includes a **Rovo AI agent** that enables natural language queries about Security Notes data.
 Users can ask questions in plain English, and the agent will generate and execute SQL queries to provide insights.

+> **📖 Technical Details**: A detailed description of how Rovo works with SQL, including the secure "Guide + Guard" pattern, query validation, row-level security, and safety mechanisms, is available in this [community article](https://community.developer.atlassian.com/t/rovo-forge-sql-a-secure-pattern-for-natural-language-analytics-in-forge-apps/97028).

 **Features:**

 - Ask questions like:
-  - "Show all users which I shared security notes with for this issue"
+  - "Show all users which I shared security notes with"
-  - "Show my notes for this issue from last week"
+  - "Show my notes from last week"
-  - "Prepare a report of all descriptions and who shared for this issue last month"
+  - "Prepare a report of all descriptions and who shared notes last month"
-  - "Show top 10 users who created the most security notes"
+  - "Show top 10 users who created the most security notes" (Admin only)
+  - "Show all security notes created in the last 30 days"
+  - "Display all notes shared with me that are still active"

 **Security:**